Arne Erlandsen: Fredrikstad FK

 Erlandsen signed on a season contract with Fredrikstad in May 2015 and succeeded in helping the team to avoid relegation from the 1. divisjon.

 Lillestrøm SK

 In September 2016 it was announced that Erlandsen were to go back to his former club Lillestrøm as they were battling against relegation.
 After three wins, two draws, and one loss, the 57-year old from Kløfta managed to save the spot during the last game of the season, in a 1–0 win over Molde FK.
 After saving the club from relegation, Lillestrøm could finally celebrate their 100 year-anniversary in their 42nd consecutive season in the top tier of Norwegian football.
 Lillestrøm won the 2017 Norwegian Football Cup after defeating Sarpsborg 08 3–2 in the final.
 On 26 June 2018, Erlandsen was sacked after the 14th round of the 2018 season.

 KuPS

 In October 2019, Erlandsen was appointed manager for the Finnish champions KuPS.

+2023

+Ahead of the 2023 season he was hired as the new head coach of third-tier club Kvik Halden FK.
+Two thirds through the season, Erlandsen was bought out of his contract to become the new head coach of Skeid.